paulromano/endf-python/README.md

 ## Installation

-The `endf` Python package can be install from the [Python Package Index](https://pypi.org/project/endf/) using `pip`:
+The `endf` Python package can be installed from the [Python Package Index](https://pypi.org/project/endf/) using `pip`:

 ```sh